ansible-collections/ibm_zos_core/docs/source/roles/gather_diagnostics.rst

 -----

 .. note::

    - When ``gather_diagnostics_gather_syslog`` is ``True``, the user must have operator authority to execute MVS operator commands.
-If the user lacks authority, these tasks will fail but the role will continue with other diagnostic gathering.
+If the user lacks authority, these tasks fail but the role continueS with other diagnostic gathering.

    - SSH configuration file gathering (``gather_diagnostics_gather_ssh_config``) is disabled by default to avoid exposing sensitive security configurations.
 Enable only when needed for troubleshooting SSH connectivity issues.

    - Diagnostic files are written to the control node.
 By default, files are saved to the home directory or AAP artifacts directory.
 Use ``gather_diagnostics_output_dir`` to specify an alternate location with sufficient disk space.